Kinovarobotics/ros2_kortex/README.md

 }" -1
 ```

-You can also command the arm using TwistStamped messages.
+You can also command the arm using Twist messages.
 Before doing so, you must active the `twist_controller` and deactivate the `joint_trajectory_controller`:
 ```bash
 ros2 service call /controller_manager/switch_controller controller_manager_msgs/srv/SwitchController "{
   activate_controllers: [twist_controller],